Where do potatoes come from?

 Where does money come from?
-Where is born the paper dollar that I have in my pocket?
-Who gave birth to it, for what reason, and in what circumstances?
+The dollar bill I have in my pocket, where was it born?
+Who gave birth to it, for what reason, and under what conditions?

-Where were the millions and millions of dollars born with which the Government financed the war, the Government which had noticed for the previous ten years that there were not enough dollars in the country to just finance ordinary public works?
+Where were the millions and millions of dollars born with which the Government financed the War, the same Government which claimed during the previous ten years that there were not enough dollars in the country to finance common public works?

-Then, where do dollars go to when one cannot see them any more?
+And where do dollars disappear once they leave our sight?
 Where did the dollars go during the 1930-1940 Depression, those dollars which had financed the country so well from 1925 to 1929?

-Ask people these questions, and tell me how many are able to answer you.
+Ask these questions, and see how many people can answer.

-Neither God nor the temperature creates dollars.
-And yet dollars are not created by themselves!
+Neither God nor the weather creates dollar bills.
+And yet dollars do not create themselves!
 Who creates them?
-Who knew how many to create to pay for the war?
-And why did they, who had created the dollars to carry on the war, not create any beforehand to settle the Depression?
+Who knew how much to create to pay for the War?
+And why did they create the money to finance the War and not the money needed previously to settle the Depression?

-In order to clearly understand where money begins and where it ends, one must distinguish between two kinds of money, equally good: coins and paper money, and bookkeeping money.
+In order to clearly understand where money begins and where it ends, one must distinguish between two kinds of money: coin and paper money, and bookkeeping money.

-Coins and paper money is only pocket money, which ordinary people use every day.
+Coin and paper money constitutes our pocket money.
+This is the money that ordinary people use every day.

-The big industrialists, the big retailers, more regularly use bookkeeping money.
-To make use of bookkeeping money, one must simply have a bank account.
+Big industry, large retail businesses, are more likely to use bookkeeping money.
+To make use of bookkeeping money, one simply needs to have a bank account.

 I will receive my washing machine.
-The Sears firm will deposit my cheque at its own bank.
-The banker will raise the Sears firm's credit by $600.
+Sears will deposit my cheque at its own bank.
+The banker will raise Sears' credit by $600.
 Sears' bank will then send the cheque to my bank.
 The banker will decrease the credit of my account by $600.
-And that is all.
+And that is it.
 Not one dollar will have left a pocket or a drawer.
 An account will have increased — the retailer's; another one will have decreased — mine.
 I have paid with bookkeeping money.

 Bookkeeping money is the credits in bank accounts.

 This kind of money accounts for 90 percent of all commercial transactions.
-It is the main kind of money in civilized countries, like ours.
+It is the main kind of money in civilized countries such as ours.

-Furthermore, it is when bookkeeping money increases, that pocket money increases, and it is when bookkeeping money decreases, that pocket money decreases.
+Better still, when bookkeeping money increases, pocket money increases, and when bookkeeping money decreases, pocket money decreases.
 When ten dollars of bookkeeping money goes into circulation, one dollar of pocket money (coins or paper money) enters into circulation.
-When ten dollars of bookkeeping money disappears from circulation, one dollar of pocket money disappears from circulation.
-It is at least the current ratio.
+When ten dollars of bookkeeping money disappear from circulation, one dollar of pocket money disappears from circulation.
+This is the current ratio.

-Bookkeeping money is in control.
-It is its quantity that determines the quantity of the other kind of money (cash).
+It is bookkeeping money that leads the way.
+Its quantity is what determines the quantity of the other kind of money.

 Increasing credits in some bank accounts, while decreasing them in other accounts, is merely a transfer of bookkeeping money.
-If the credits correspond to metal or paper money deposited in the bank, it is a change from pocket money to bookkeeping money.
-But if the credits in bank accounts are increased without any decrease elsewhere, new bookkeeping money, which increases the total volume of money available, is generated.
+If the credits correspond to metal or paper money deposited at the bank, it is a change from pocket money to bookkeeping money.
+But if the credits in some bank accounts are increased without any corresponding decrease elsewhere, then, new bookkeeping money has been created which increases the total volume of money available.

 When I save and then deposit $100 in the bank, the bank writes down $100 to my credit.
 This gives me $100 in bookkeeping money.
-But it is not new money; it is merely money that has passed from my pocket to the bank, or from the account of someone who has issued me a cheque to my own account.
+But this is not new money; it is merely money that went from my pocket to the bank, or from the account of someone, who has issued me a cheque, to my own account.
 It is not the birth of new money; it is a simple case of savings being deposited.

-But, if instead of bringing my savings to the bank, I come to the bank to borrow a great deal of money, let us say $100,000, to enlarge my factory, what actually happens?
+But, if instead of bringing my savings to the bank, I come to the bank to borrow a great deal of money, let us say $100,000 to enlarge my factory, what happens then?

-The bank manager has me sign some forms and pledges.
-Then he hands me a discount cheque that I deposit with the teller.
-The teller simply writes $100,000 to my credit.
-He records the same amount in my bankbook.
+The bank manager has me sign some forms and guarantees.
+Then he hands me a cheque that I deposit with the teller.
+The teller simply adds $100,000 to my credit and writes this down in my bankbook.

-I leave the bank without carrying any cash on me, but I have added $100,000 of bookkeeping money to my credit, which I did not have upon entering.
+I leave the bank without carrying any cash on me, but I have an additional $100,000 of bookkeeping money to my credit, which I did not have upon entering.
 This allows me to pay by cheque for machinery, materials and workers for a total amount of $100,000.

 Moreover, no other account in the bank was decreased to accomplish this.
 Not a penny was moved, whether from a drawer, a pocket, or an account.
 I have $100,000 more, yet no one has a penny less.